Property Managers & Property

 Many of today’s property management agencies hire college graduates for property management positions, looking for degrees in business administration, accounting, finance, real estate, or related fields.
 Good communications, computer, and financial skills are essential in all areas of property management.
 These new assistants work with a property manager and learn how to prepare budgets, market property to prospective tenants, and collect rent payments.
 These assistants advance to property manager positions as the required skills are learned.

-Choosing a Property Manager
+Choosing a Manager

-Property Management Costs
+Property Management Fees

 Real Estate Tips